jrrpanix/cexchange/README.md

    # the example code defaults to them but its not recommeded for prod

    # on linux ssl certificates can be found here:
-   #  /usr/lib/ssl/certs/
+   # /usr/lib/ssl/certs/ and /usr/share/ca-certificates/
    # python3 will load this one on websockets
+   # /usr/lib/ssl/certs/Baltimore_CyberTrust_Root.pem -> /usr/share/ca-certificates/mozilla/Baltimore_CyberTrust_Root.crt
+   # /usr/lib/ssl/certs/653b494a.0 -> Baltimore_CyberTrust_Root.pem
    # /usr/lib/ssl/certs/653b494a.0

-   # also note on the SSL handsake this error was occurring
+   # also note on the SSL handsake this error was occurring on coinbasepro websockets
+   #
    #     ssl_handshake: sslv3 alert handshake failure
+   #
    # it was fixed by the following lines of code (refer to issue 1702)

    if(!
 SSL_set_tlsext_host_name(ws_.next_layer().native_handle(), host_.c_str())) {